A Night Out in Santa Barbara’s ARTS District: Art, Restaurants, Theater & Shopping

 The Lobero Theatre at twilight.
 Photo Credit: Patrick Price

 California’s oldest, continuously operating theatre founded in 1873 and rebuilt in 1924, Lobero Theatre is a historic architectural landmark.
 DownBeat Magazine has called the Lobero “a gem of a jazz room,” recognizing it as one of the world’s best venues for jazz.
 In addition to the Jazz at the Lobero series, the annual Lobero LIVE series presents blues and folk music, plus comedy, magic and ballet.
-Incredible singer songwriters and major touring musical acts play here regularly, too.
+Incredible singer-songwriters and major acts like Tracy Chapman, Igor Stravinsky and Kathy Bates have performed here, too.

-Before your Lobero show, wander through El Paseo (across the street) and stop in for a tasting at one of the many wine tasting rooms within the Wine Collection of El Paseo.
-Settle in for dinner at the elegant Wine Cask or its adjacent sister restaurant, the more casual Intermezzo Bar & Cafe.
+Restaurants near Lobero Theatre are plentiful.
+Before the show, wander through El Paseo (across the street) and stop in for a tasting at one of the many wine tasting rooms within the area, like Frequency Wine and Au Bon Climat.
+Settle in for dinner at the casual Intermezzo by Wine Cask.
 If you’re craving something spicier, hit Mexican charmer La Playa Azul Café or Middle Eastern Zaytoon, both located a block away on Santa Barbara Street across from the photogenic El Presidio de Santa Barbara.
-La Paloma Café, a new local favorite, is another option that’s an easy walk from the Lobero.
+Paloma and Gala are other tasty options and are both an easy walk from the Lobero.

 Guests as they enter the Granada Theatre.

 Granada Theatre has been an integral part of Santa Barbara’s arts and entertainment landscape for nearly 90 years.
 The city’s oldest former movie palace towers above State Street and, at eight-stories high, is the tallest building in Santa Barbara.
-Re-opened in 2008 as the Santa Barbara Center for the Performing Arts, today Granada Theatre is home to the Santa Barbara Symphony, State Street Ballet, Opera Santa Barbara, Santa Barbara Choral Society and CAMA.
+Re-opened in 2008 as the Santa Barbara Center for the Performing Arts, today Granada Theatre is home to the Santa Barbara Symphony, State Street Ballet, Opera Santa Barbara, Santa Barbara Choral Society and Community Arts Music Association (CAMA).
 It’s also the stage for notable touring acts presented by UCSB Arts & Lectures, a Broadway Series and a variety of one-night-only performances.

 Choices are plentiful when it comes to your pre-show feast within a one-block radius of the theater.
-Consider Sama Sama Kitchen for a contemporary Californian twist on Indonesian fare or Arigato for sublime sushi.
-For a more romantic start to your evening, find comfort in authentic New York style Italian food at Chase Restaurant and Lounge.
+Restaurants near the Granada Theatre like Sama Sama Kitchen offer a contemporary Californian twist on Indonesian fare and Arigato boasts sublime sushi.
 After your show, be sure to pop into the speakeasy-style The Good Lion right next door for a proper nightcap.

 Ensemble Theatre Company

-Santa Barbara’s award-winning professional theatre company, Ensemble Theatre Company (ETC) recently moved to its completely transformed, state-of-the-art home base, The New Vic on Victoria Street.
+Santa Barbara’s award-winning professional theatre company, Ensemble Theatre Company (ETC), performs at its state-of-the-art home base, The New Vic on Victoria Street.
 The contemporary, 300-seat theater also serves other area performing arts groups between ETC’s five annual productions, which often include American and West Coast premieres and range in genres from comedy and classics to drama and romance.
+Famous faces like Jane Lynch, Sharon Lawrence and Joshua Melina have frequented the stage.